 Development of innovative projects of business models in the food industry of the Republic of Kazakhstan

 Abstract: This article examines the problems of existing business models in the food industry of the Republic of Kazakhstan by comparing them with foreign experience.
-The issue of transformation of the food industry through the use of open innovations is being studied.
-The observations and suggestions are based on the experience of empirical qualitative research conducted in Rakhat JSC, as well as on the basis of desk research conducted by the Danish company Arla Foods.
-The article presents analytical data on the development of innovative projects of food industry enterprises, the results of an empirical study using the method of comparison, surveys, static observation, data from the RFCA (Rating Agency of the regional financial center).
+The issue of the transformation of this manufacture is being studied through the enjoyment of the opening innovations.
+The observations and suggestions are based on the experience of empirical qualitative researches, which are conducted in “Rakhat” JSC, as well as based on desk research, which are conducted by the Danish company “Arla Foods”.
+The article presents analytical data on the development of innovative projects, of food industry enterprises, the results of an empirical study using the method of comparison, survey, static observation, data from the RFCA (Rating Agency of the regional financial center).

-Keywords: food industry; project management; business modelling; business project management; innovations.
+Keywords: food industry; project management; business modelling; business project control; innovations.

 1 Introduction

 The food industry is one of the most important branches of the agro-industrial complex (AIC) of Kazakhstan.
-Its effective functioning is of great importance for ensuring the country's economic security and improving the living standards of the population, since food products account for about 10 % of the total output in the country's material production sectors.
+Its effective functioning has great importance for ensuring the country's economic security and improving the living standards of the population since foodstuffs account for about 10 % of the total output in the country's material production sectors.

-The food industry includes three major groups of industries: food processing, meat and dairy, and fish.
-Each of these groups represents a set of industries.
-Thus, the food and beverage industry includes 19 industries.
-The meat and dairy industries include the meat, gelatin, butter and cheese-making and dairy industries.
-The industry is distinguished by the production of fish, sea animals and seafood; industries engaged in salting, smoking, drying, refrigeration processing of fish, preparation of canned food, fish flour, fat, processing of seafood (including the production of agar and agaroid).
-According to the stages of processing, the branches and production of the food industry are divided into primary and secondary.
-The primary ones process agricultural raw materials of plant and animal origin, as well as fishing, sea animal production, etc. The subsequent processing of raw materials is carried out by bakery, confectionery, distillery, sugar refining and other industries.
+This industrial enterprise includes three major groups of manufacture: food processing, meat and dairy, and also fish.
+Each of these groups represents a set of departments.
+Thus, such quarrying includes 19 industries.
+Meat and dairy branches include meat, gelatin, butter, cheese-making, and dairy products.
+This aerospace is distinguished by the production of fish, sea animals, and seafood; sectors, which are engaged in salting, smoking, drying, refrigeration processing of fish, preparation of canned food, fish flour, fat, processing of sea delicacies (including the production of agar and acaroid).
+According to the stages of recasting, the branches and manufacturing of the food industry are divided into primary and secondary.
+The main of them are the fabrication of agricultural raw materials of plant and animal origin, as well as fishing, sea animal production, etc. The subsequent processing of these things is carried out by bakery, confectionery, distillery, sugar refining, and other petrochemicals.

-The food industry of the Republic of Kazakhstan includes: fish, meat and dairy, bakery, dairy, sugar, confectionery, pasta, butter and fat, fruit canning, wine-making, brewing, tea and other industries.
-The food industry produces more than 20% of the gross output of the republic's economy, has 5.5% of the value of fixed assets, and employs 10.3% of industrial and production personnel.
+The footwear of the Republic of Kazakhstan includes fish, meat and dairy, bakery, sugar, confectionery, pasta, butter and fat, fruit canning, wine-making, brewing, tea, and other sectors of industrialization.
+Such kind of making products produces more than 20% of the gross output of the republic's economy, has 5.5% of the value of fixed assets, and employs 10.3% of industrial and production personnel.

-Food production is a strategically important industry in the economy, so the research and analysis of the production processes of this industry is relevant in connection with the need to implement the above-mentioned government measures to stabilize the economy.
-Any economic entity, including food production enterprises, strives to use their own internal resources more efficiently and optimize production.
+Food production is a strategically important trade in the economy, so the research and analysis of the production processes of this industry are relevant in connection with the need to implement the above-mentioned government measures to stabilize the economy.
+Any econ entity, including footwears, enterprises, strives to use its internal resources more efficiently and optimize production.

-The potential of the food industry of the Republic of Kazakhstan allows this industry to significantly increase production volumes, thereby ensuring both the needs of the domestic market and export applications for the main food groups.
-Kazakhstan has every chance to become not only a major commodity exporter, but also a developed agricultural power with a wide export line of environmentally friendly organic agricultural products.
-Increasing the dynamics of the indicators of the food industry and the agro-industrial complex will contribute to improving the quality of life of the population and ensuring food security in Kazakhstan.
+The potential of the food and nutrition industry of the Republic of Kazakhstan allows this industry to significantly increase production volumes, thereby ensuring both the needs of the domestic market and export applications for the main food groups.
+Kazakhstan has all chances to become not only a major commodity exporter but also a developed agricultural power with a wide export line of environmentally friendly organic farming products.
+Increasing the dynamics of the indicators of the meal industry and the agro-industrial complex will contribute improving the quality of life of the population and ensuring nutritional security in Kazakhstan.

 2 Literature review